apache/lucene-solr/lucene/backward-codecs/README.md

 Lucene supports the ability to read segments created in older versions by maintaining old codec classes.
 These older codecs live in the backwards-codecs package along with their file formats.
-When making a change to a file format, we create a fresh copies of the codec and format, and move the existing ones into backwards-codecs.
+When making a change to a file format, we create fresh copies of the codec and format, and move the existing ones into backwards-codecs.

 Older codecs are tested in two ways: